gvwilson/sdxpy/src/db/index.md

 Our starting point is
 a simple [%g key_value_store "key-value store" %] that lets us save records and look them up later.
+To use it,
-The user must provide a function that takes a record and returns its key:
+we have to provide a function that takes a record and returns its key.
+We store that function in the `Database` object for later use:

 [% inc file="interface_original.py" %]

-If we just want to store things in memory, we can derive a class that uses a dictionary with the values returned by the user's key function for lookup
+If we want a dictionary that only stores things in memory, we can derive a class from `Database` that uses a dictionary with the values returned by the user's key function for lookup
 ([%f db-memory %]):